I don't get the enjoyment out of music I used to. Perhaps when you are an adult, you put away childish things.

 I used to make money at music.
-And like the cobbler's children that go shoeless, I don't have much interest in music when I'm not making it.
-Do pediatricians get home in the evening, open the door, kiss their wife and look at their children and think: "God, not another one of those!"
+Like the cobbler's children that go shoeless, I don't have much interest in music when I'm not making it.
+Do pediatricians get home in the evening, open the door, kiss their wife and look at their children and think, "God, not another one of those!"
 Do veterinarians beat their dogs?
 I don't know.

-There was a sense of shared experience about what was on the television, because there wasn't much on it.
-And what was on, was on at very regular and predictable intervals, and everybody saw the same things, more or less, if they saw anything.
-When Walter Kronkite said things, everybody heard them, and discussed them the next day.
-And when the Beatles were on the Ed Sullivan Show in the winter of 1964, if you had a pulse and a teenager in your house, believe me, you saw them.
+There was a sense of shared experience about what was on television, mostly because there wasn't much on it.
+What was on, was on at very regular and predictable intervals, and everybody saw the same things, more or less, if they saw anything.
+When Walter Kronkite said things, everybody heard them, and they discussed them the next day.
+When the Beatles were on the Ed Sullivan Show in the winter of 1964, if you had a pulse and a teenager in your house, believe me, you saw them.

 The radio was AM then, and kinda iffy.
 The signal would drift, and crackle, and get mingled with some rogue frequency for a moment with people barking in Portuguese or French, and then return to its fabulous tinny treble warble.

 There really weren't very many stations, and what there were were very uniform from one to another, and they were marvelous.
 They were marvelous because they were everything.
-The shared experience of radio popularity meant you'd hear country, blues, rock, Motown, pop, broadway, big band, jazz, doo-wop, and just plain whatever; whatever the A and R man had in his briefcase along with the bag of money for the disc jockey.
-And you'd hear it all in a great big wonderful mess.
+The shared experience of radio popularity meant you'd hear country, blues, rock, Motown, pop, broadway, big band, jazz, doo-wop, and just plain whatever -- whatever the A and R man had in his briefcase along with the bag of money for the disc jockey.
+You'd hear it all in a great big wonderful mess.

-But beware never venturing too far from your little sphere, the cocoon you can construct for yourself by taking advantage of the incredible richness of the minutely atomized available choices in entertainment, to the point where you've never heard anything other than all Def Leppard covers of Styx songs or something else as crabbliy calibrated to keep you from hearing anything, well, different.
+But beware never venturing too far from your little sphere.
+You can construct a cocoon for yourself with minutely atomized choices in your entertainment, to the point where you've never heard anything other than Def Leppard covers of Styx songs, or something else as crabbily calibrated to keep you from hearing anything different.
 How would I know how much I'd enjoy hearing Roger Miller sing King of The Road again after all these years, if I didn't hear it sandwiched between The Dave Clark Five and Ray Charles when we listened to the car radio on the way home from the supermarket in 1965?

 You can make your own shared experience now, and it's better.
-And you can share it, easily, with people anywhere on the planet instantly.
-I have many acquaintances, some who I might call my friends and who wouldn't demur when I did, that I've never met and never will.
-Technology killed the AM radio and Walter Kronkite newcasts, but it had a thousand children to take their place.
+You can share it, easily, with people anywhere on the planet, instantly.
+I have many acquaintances, some I call my friends, who I've never met and never will.
+Technology killed the AM radio and Walter Kronkite newscasts, but it had a thousand children to take their place.
 It's all good.